YuleTomalin/YuleTomalin/README.md

-- 👋 Hi, I’m @YuleTomalin!
+- 👋 Hi, I’m @YuleTomalin, but you can call me yuto!
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning C.
+- 🌱 I’m currently learning C/C++.
-- 💞️ I’m looking to collaborate on many projects personally or publicly.
+- 💞️ I’m looking to collaborate on many projects privately or publicly.
 - 📫 How to reach me?
 I don't know, haven't figured it out yet.

 <!---